-Monitoring will be done during the irrigation season after Parks Creek and Little Shasta River have 513 no flow from snowmelt or rain.
-This will be established by visually confirming there is no flow in 514 mid-Parks Creek or in the lower Little Shasta River (Figure 7).
-Typically monitoring will begin in 515 July and extend through the irrigation season into September.
-Stream gages SRM and Instream 516 Flows (F21396) are connected via a telemetry network and available online for inclusion into the 517 data management system.
-Estimates of surface water diversions from SSWD will be submitted 518 to the County when finalized based on SSWD internal reporting requirements.
-Surface diversions 519 will be entered into the County data management system and calculations for the groundwater 520 contributions will be done within the data management system.
-521
+Monitoring will be done yearlong.
+Stream gages SRM and Instream Flows (F21396) are connected via a telemetry network and available online for inclusion into the data management system.
+Estimates of surface water diversions from SSWD will be submitted to the County when finalized based on SSWD internal reporting requirements.
+Surface diversions will be entered into the County data management system and calculations for the groundwater contributions will be done within the data management system.

-Groundwater elevation data is collected continuously.
-A minimum sampling of bi-annual will be conducted to verify levels.
+Groundwater elevation data is collected continuously as much as possible when sufficient funding is available.
+Otherwise a minimum sampling of bi-annual will be conducted to verify levels.
 Water levels for evaluating ISW will be conducted in accordance with sampling protocols outlined in Section 3.3.1.3 - Monitoring Protocols for Data Collection and Monitoring of Groundwater Elevation Data.